 Note: You can use DB2 Connect with a DB2 Universal Database Version 5 database using DRDA, although it would be more efficient to use the DB2 private protocol without DB2 Connect.
-Most of the incompatibility issues listed in the following sections will not apply if you are using DB2 Connect against a DB2 Universal Database Version 5 database, except in cases where a restriction is due to a limitation of DRDA itself, for example, the non-support of large object (LOB) data types.
+Most of the incompatibility issues listed in the following sections will not apply if you are using DB2 Connect against a DB2 Universal Database Version 5 database, except in cases where a restriction is due to a limitation of DRDA itself, for example, the non-support of Abstract Data Types.